 Challenges of Cyber Risk Quantification

 Cyber risk quantification is a challenging task because of the numerous variables can have an impact on how risks are quantified.
-Some of the most common factors that have to be considered when performing cyber risk quantification include:
+Some of the most common factors that have to be considered when performing quantification include:

-- Data Visibility: The amount of data for analysis is often limited in the cyber risk quantification process.
+- Data Visibility: The amount of data for analysis is often limited in the quantification process.
 It means that the available data has to be collected from a relatively small number of sources and then analyzed using an automated method.

 - Can’t Calculate Risk: Cyber risk quantification could be a better science.
 Often, organizations will need a higher level of understanding concerning the vulnerabilities they are trying to quantify and the impact a successful cyber attack would have on their company.